PedroTorrado/RingsOfFire/README.md

 # RingsOfFire
-The main objective of this program is to make a terminal based of Rings Of Fire and also a version of it with a GUI in order for it to be played in any situation ever if a deck of cards is not available.
+The main objective of this program is to make a terminal based of Rings Of Fire and also a version of it with a GUI in order for it to be played in any situation even if a deck of cards is not available.

 GUI was made using PySimpleGUI and the final version will use PyInstaller